Free Fabora Tool

 Check the cost across a job, shift, or repeated workshop use.

-Start with the machine input rating, not a full electrical worksheet
+Start with welding amps and volts, not a full electrical worksheet

 Built for practical estimating, not fake certainty